Thank you for reading our post, please rate this article at the end.

 You can use the tips in this article to minimize the chances of seeing a bear when camping.

-However, if you have a bear encounter, stay calm and ensure your bear spray is within reach for self-defense in case of an attack.
+However, if you encounter a bear, stay calm and ensure your bear spray is within reach for self-defense in case of an attack.